evaletolab/crypotools/README.md

 ## Installation & usage
 1. create safe offline printed wallets with a backup in external (USB) device
-2. install our chrooted debian OS in your current OS
+2. install our chrooted debian OS in your `usb device`
 3. use offline scripts to create transaction for ether, bitcoin, litecoin, dash or bitcoin cash

 ## Use a «password manager» (ex. [revelation](https://revelation.olasagasti.info/),[pass](https://www.passwordstore.org/), autres ... )
 All your privates keys must be saved in a offline storage :fire:.
-1. Create a dedicated password-manager-file in your `usbkey`
+1. Create a dedicated password-manager-file in your `usb device`
 2. Do not save a copy in your computer :fire:!
-3. Generate a *strong random password dedicated for wallets applications located in `jailroot`* environnement and save it in your password-manager
+3. Generate a *strong random password dedicated for wallets applications located in `jailroot`* environnement and store it in your password-manager

 ```bash
 # this commande will help